AnnaKuehnast/AnnaKuehnast/README.md

-## :evergreen_tree:Anna Kuehnast - Writing Portfolio
+## :evergreen_tree:Anna Kuehnast - Technical Writing Portfolio

 An ambitious communications student with CMS experience, excited to continue learning in an entry-level content or technical writer position.